 Volumes

-Volumes are based on the contract between Gaspetro (a whollyowned subsidiary of Petrobras) and TGB.
+Volumes are based on the contract between Gaspetro (a wholly-owned subsidiary of Petrobras) and TBG.
 Volumes under the contract are classified as three types, TCQ, TCO and TCX.
 TCQ volumes refer to the first 18 MMcmd, TCO volumes refer to the next 6MMcmd and TCX volumes refer to the final 6 MMcmd of Phase I of the pipeline.
 TCQ volumes begin at 4.55 MMcmd in 2000 and escalate to the full 18 MMcmd in 2007.
 TCO volumes begin in 2001 while TCX begins in 2002.

+[David Blumentel’s Comment:]